SichangHe/igem-2022-dku-backup/src/results.md

 ### Successes

-- Designed nano-antibody targeting the IpaD, a Shigella-exclusive antigen.
+- Designed nano-antibody targeting the IpaD, a *Shigella*-exclusive antigen.
 Calculated the binding kinetics of the nano-antibody with the *Shigella* antigen in silico to verify the antibody design.
 - Developed engineered bacterium (DH5α) and yeast (EBY100) that express the pathogenic antigen IpaD and targeted antibody on the cell surface, respectively.

 ### Future plans